Chapter Seventeen

 It might be Donald Duck artifacts caused by dentures.

-Artifacts can be categorized into four main groups:
+Artifacts can be categorized into four main groups which we will discuss in this chapter:

 magnetic field perturbations;